Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Generalities on Hermitian-Weyl geometry

-where $\nabla^{g}$ is the Levi-Civita connection associated to $g$ \footnote{For the sake of simplicity, we shall denote by $\nabla = \nabla^{g}$ when the choice of the Riemannian metric is implicit.}.
-It is straightforward to show that the aforementioned connection defines a Weyl structure on $(M,[g])$ which satisfies $Dg = \theta \otimes g$.
+is a Weyl connection which preserves the conformal class of g.
+For the sake of simplicity, in the above setting we shall denote by $\nabla = \nabla^{g}$ when the choice of the Riemannian metric is implicit.